Crag Jensen and Marc Jackson

 Why Bobby Freeman, the band's bass player, has been "selectively and unfortunately left out of the movie"?

-On a message left on the IMDB review of The Voyage of the Rock Aliens, Crag again briefly explained this picture was supposed to be "a spoof on 60's beach movies with some (then) modern twists to it" and, could we add, some quirky homage's to old time TV shows such as Lost in Space or Doctor Who.
+On a message left on the IMDB review of Voyage of the Rock Aliens, Crag again briefly explained this picture was supposed to be "a spoof on 60's beach movies with some (then) modern twists to it" and, I might add, some quirky homage's to old time TV shows such as Lost in Space or Doctor Who.
 Could you elaborate?

-Basically, there are two sides in the film : the aliens played by the new wave band Rhema + Tom Nolan on one side, the shabby thugs of "The Pack" played by the rockabilly band Jimmy & the Mustangs + Craig Sheffer on the other side.
+Basically, there are two groups facing each other: the aliens played by the new wave band Rhema + actor Tom Nolan on one side, the shabby thugs of "The Pack" played by the rockabilly band Jimmy & the Mustangs + actor Craig Sheffer on the other side.
 How were the latter?
 Were they apprehending the movie the way you were?

-Wasn't it a bit frustrating to have actor Tom Nolan "imposed" as the leader of the band?
+Wasn't it a bit frustrating to have actor Tom Nolan as the leader of the band in the movie?
 Actually, was he ever really singing in the film?
-What about Craig Sheffer, had he a "vocal stand-in" for the songs?
+What about Craig Sheffer, did he have a vocal stand-in for the songs?

 Craig Sheffer did not sing a lick of music in the movie – all a ghost singer so to speak.

-As regards music, what have been exactly your contribution to The Voyage of the Rock Aliens?
-Were songs like Combine Man or 21st Century composed especially for the movie or were they written long before?
+Regarding the music, what have been exactly your contribution to Voyage of the Rock Aliens?
+Were songs like Combine Man or 21st Century composed especially for the movie, or were they written long before?

 Globally, how did the shooting go?
 Would you have any anecdotes to tell us?

-After nine weeks of shooting in Atlanta, were you still full of hope and enthusiasm or yet slightly disillusioned and lucid about its commercial prospects?
+After nine weeks of shooting in Atlanta, were you still full of hope and enthusiasm, or yet slightly disillusioned and lucid about the film's commercial prospects?

-Crag Jensen : We were quite hopeful.
-We knew that if the movie were released, and we had little reason to believe that it wouldn't be, we might glean a hit song or two out of it, not to mention whatever notoriety or celebrity status the movie might throw our way.
-We also knew that the quality of the film was a bit dubious - so we had at least a grain of caution mixed in with our enthusiasm.
+Crag Jensen: We were quite hopeful.
+We knew that if the movie were released – and we had little reason to believe that it wouldn't be – we might glean a hit song or two out of it, not to mention whatever notoriety or celebrity status the movie might throw our way.
+At the same time, we also knew that the quality of the film was a bit dubious, so we had at least a grain of caution mixed in with our enthusiasm.

 As far as we know, the shooting took place in October and November of 1983.
-But the fact is that The Voyage of Rock Aliens has not been released before the end of 1987 in European cinemas, and before 1988 in the USA, where it went straight to video !
+But the fact is that Voyage of Rock Aliens has not been released before the end of 1987 in European cinemas, and before 1988 in the USA, where it went straight to video.
 Do you know why?
-When did you realise that this flick would probably never be "a springboard to fame and fortune"?
+When did you realise that this flick would probably never be a springboard to fame and fortune?

 Did it really get released there?
 In theatres no less?
 You are having me on.

-Some people report that The Voyage of Rock Aliens was the last of three movies that were supposed to launch Pia Zadora as an actress, the other two being Butterfly (1980) and The Lonely Lady (1982).
-Both bombed at the box office, with Butterfly winning Pia a Golden Globe for best newcomer (though she had acted as a child in the 1964 classic kitsch movie Santa Claus Conquers the Martians), but her success was overshadowed by rumours that her multimillionaire husband had bought her the award.
+Voyage of the Rock Aliens was reportedly the last of three movies that were supposed to launch Pia Zadora as an actress, the other two being Butterfly (1980) and The Lonely Lady (1982).
+Both bombed at the box office, with Butterfly winning Pia a Golden Globe for best newcomer (though she had already acted as a child in the 1964 classic kitsch movie Santa Claus Conquers the Martians), but her success was overshadowed by rumours that her multimillionaire husband had bought her the award.
 All of Pia's songs from the movie feature on her 1985 album Let's Dance Tonight.
-Did you have the feeling that The Voyage of Rock Aliens was nothing else but a big showcase for Pia Zadora?
+Did you have the feeling that Voyage of Rock Aliens was nothing else but a big showcase for Pia Zadora?

 As for the words I shared with that individual, if it were me critiquing the movie and I was writing about some other band that sounded like we did, admittedly I would have probably been that harsh.
 But can you blame me for pushing back a little?

-With the hindsight, from our "21st century", what look do you take at this experience?
-As far as you, Crag and Marc, are concerned, may we interpret the fact of having recently remade a 1982 Rhema song (and that one in particular, Living for Today) as a mark of nostalgia?
+In hindsight, from our "21st century", what look do you take at this experience?
+As far as you Crag and Marc are concerned, may we interpret the fact of having recently remade a 1982 Rhema song (and that one in particular, Living for Today) as a mark of nostalgia?